-11 Signs You Might Be In A Codependent Relationship
+11 Signs You're In A Codependent Relationship

 Are you a rescuer?
 Do you find yourself attracted to drug addicts, heartbroken folks, the lonely, or those in need of a little fixing?
 And when you find them, do you pour your whole self into them?
 Then you're probably in a co-dependent relationship.
 Which might feel good, but is, in fact, the opposite of healthy.